beberlei/litecqrs-php/README.md

 pattern](http://martinfowler.com/eaaDev/DomainEvent.html) to notify the read model about changes in the write model.

-It does so by introducing an interface ``LiteCQRS\AggreateRootInterface`` and a corresponding default implementation ``LiteCQRS\AggregateRoot``.
+LiteCQRS follows this pattern so by introducing an interface ``LiteCQRS\EventProviderInterface`` and a corresponding default implementation ``LiteCQRS\DomainEventProvider``.
 These classes act as event provider: They collect events that LiteCQRS later gathers after transactions completed and pushes to observing event handlers.

+If you want to use the "Event Sourcing" pattern, replaying all events to reconstitute an object then you have to use the ``LiteCQRS\AggregateRootInterface`` and its implementation ``LiteCQRS\AggregateRoot``.

 LiteCQRS uses the command pattern and a central message bus service that handles commands and finds their corresponding handler to execute them.